AhmadAbdulkhaliq/git-github-project/README.txt

-its readme file in master branch
+its readme file in master branch  & now merge all branches with master branch